The trouble with art galleries is that often everything is so darn expensive….

 Not with Eric Sloane and not with The Gallery @ Weather Hill.
 Eric Sloane made sure that his art was accessible to nearly everyone by diversifying his offerings.
 He also gave away illustrations and paintings liberally, as well as donated hundreds of works of art to dozens of charitable organizations.

-Find a great deal in some of our most accessible art and we’ll play it forward together by donating 10% of the sales price to The Friends of the Eric Sloane Museum, a 501c3 non profit started by Wil Mauch to help preserve and promote the legacy of artist and author Eric Sloane.
+Find a great deal in some of our most accessible art by Eric Sloane and we’ll play it forward together by donating 10% of the sales price to The Friends of the Eric Sloane Museum, a 501c3 non profit started by Wil Mauch to help preserve and promote the legacy of artist and author Eric Sloane.

 New old stock (N.O.S.)
 Hammer Galleries brochure for an exhibit of paintings and drawings by Eric Sloane, N.A., March 11th – 30th 1991.
 Full color brochure with very nice examples of Eric’s work.
 Minor soiling and marks to front cover and small losses to spine.
 Otherwise very good+. $18.50.